Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 - Food nearby: Get tapas for breakfast at Cervesería Catalana

 This brightly colored fairytale building is an absolute must-see in Barcelona!
-A modernist masterpiece by Antoni Gaudi, you’ll find no straight lines here.
+A modernist masterpiece by the UNESCO respected Antoni Gaudi, you’ll find no straight lines here.
 Multicolored mosaics and organic shapes make it really unique and super vibrant!

 Marvel at the details and the building’s utter rejection of traditional architecture.
 This house is more of a sculpture than a building.
 The morning sun does wonders with the colorful glass!